 When it comes to Sick of Me, I feel that Whitney Capps presented a relevant and necessary message that I feel isn’t spoken of enough.
 But, during the reading I felt that there was a huge disconnect between me and the words she had written, or it could’ve been the message as a whole.
 Maybe it was the hurt little girl inside me that has yet to give over her scars to Jesus that was having a hard time connecting with the liberty that Capps was speaking of.
 Maybe some of the freedoms mentioned when you die of yourself, take up your cross and following Jesus were hard to imagine and sort of flew over my head.

 I feel that if I was in a more receptive season of my life, Sick of Me would’ve been applicable in my life.
 One thing I do hope for after reading Sick of Me is that Capps chooses to transform this book into a Bible study.

-Sick of Me would be an amazing small group Bible study that would work wonders for college students, young parents, young married couples, and/or single individuals.
+Sick of Me by Whitney Capps would be an amazing small group Bible study that would work wonders for college students, young parents, young married couples, and/or single individuals.
 There’s so much that I feel needs to be further studied about the break down that Capps provided, and the scriptures that came to life throughout the process.